-Ending your membership in Brand New Day Valor Care Plan may be voluntary (your own choice) or involuntary (not your own choice):
+Ending your membership in Brand New Day Valor Care Plan (HMO) may be voluntary (your own choice) or involuntary (not your own choice):

-• You might leave our plan because you have decided that you want to leave.
-Sections 2 and 3 provide information on ending your membership voluntarily.
+- You might leave our plan because you have decided that you want to leave.
+Sections 2 and 3 provide information on ending your membership voluntarily. - There are also limited situations where we are required to end your membership.

-Introduction to ending your membership in our plan

-• There are also limited situations where we are required to end your membership.
 Section 5 tells you about situations when we must end your membership.